peetklecha/oodux/README.md

 These methods should simply implement the async logic you need, then dispatch directly to the store by calling the static methods which correspond to the instance methods you created for the reducer.
 Note that because these are static methods, `this` refers to the class, not an instance -- so `this.setPets(data)` above is not actually an invocation of the instance method that the user created -- it is invoking the static method created automatically by Cletus.

 Note that the current state is also accessible from your Cletus subclass by calling the `getState` method as in the `getPets` static method above.

+If you are using multiple reducers, and wish to keep your async actions in a separate file from your reducers, you can put them on the parent class; see Multiple Reducers below.

 ### React-Redux